How to Become a Freelance Illustrator: 6 Tips to Get You Started

 As with any profession, the first step toward success is understanding what the job entails.

 While illustration sounds pretty straightforward, you should still be aware of the types of jobs this industry offers.
-According to the latest annual survey by Ben the Illustrator, the most popular kinds of illustrating projects, in order, are:
+According to Ben the Illustrator, the most popular kinds of illustrating projects in 2020, in order, were:

 - Publishing and editorial projects